MaxGreenhill8529/Unity-Custom-Inspector-Documentation/README.md

 # Button
 <img width="314" height="248" alt="Blank2D - TestInspector cs_ - Microsoft Visual Studio 8_8_2025 8_14_38 PM" src="https://github.com/user-attachments/assets/1f65e24b-866b-4576-818b-3557a0a21efc" />\
+Anything inside the if statement will get executed once the button has been clicked.
+This can include console prints, functions from the targeted[^2] class, and changing values in the inspector.
 # Displaying Variables
 `EditorGUILayout.PropertyField(SerializedProperty property)`
+Displays the property in the inspector using the name as defined by the variable in the targeted[^2] class.
 # Tooltips
 `EditorGUILayout.PropertyField(SerializedProperty property, GUIContent label)`\
 Include the label parameter by declaring a `new GUIContent(String text)` when displaying the variable to include a tooltip.
+The label will become the new displayed name instead of the variable name.

 # Dropdowns